 - 1 tablespoon olive oil

-- 1 pound boneless, skinless chicken breast, cut into bite-sized pieces (about 2 large breasts)
+- 1 pound boneless skinless chicken breasts cut into bite-size pieces (about 2 large breasts)

 - 1 tablespoon, plus 2 teaspoons chili powder

 - 1 1/2 teaspoons ground cumin